nanoporetech/rerio/README.rst

 Each model will be downloaded to ``dorado_models/{config}``.

-Basecalling models can be supplied directly to `Dorado <https://github.com/nanoporetech/dorado>`_ and modified base models can be supplied via the ``--modified-bases-models`` argument.
+Basecalling models can be supplied directly to `Dorado <https://github.com/nanoporetech/dorado>`_.
+Please refer to the Dorado README for more information on how to run basecalling and use modified base models.

 *********************